-CAO is the independent recourse mechanism for projects supported by the private sector agencies of the World Bank Group - the International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA).
+CAO is the independent accountability mechanism for projects supported by the private sector arms of the World Bank Group - the International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA).
 IFC and MIGA promote poverty reduction through private sector development in countries around the world.
 When people believe they may be affected negatively by an IFC or MIGA project, they can request help from CAO to address their concerns.
 CAO works with all the key parties involved in a project to find real solutions that improve social and environmental outcomes on the ground.

 Who can make a complaint?